Invitation to (FREE) Art Events

 “Creativity is the natural order of life.
 Life is energy – pure creative energy,” is the first of 10 basic principles to be found in Julia Cameron’s bestselling creative guide, The Artist’s Way.
 It is subtitled A Spiritual Path to Higher Creativity because, she tells BBC Culture, “creativity is, to my eye, a spiritual experience”.
 For Cameron, there is no “creative elite”; we are all creative, she says.
 “Creativity is intelligence having fun,” is a phrase often attributed to Einstein.
 Read more here… https://www.bbc.com/culture/article/20210105-why-being-creative-is-good-for-you

-If you are committed to creative practice and would like to join me and others for a bi-weekly Intuitive (FREE) Art Event, our next meeting is this Saturday, November 16th, followed by a meeting on Nov 30th, Dec.
-14 and 28th at 10 am Pacific 1 pm Eastern time.
-The meetings will last about an hour each.
+If you are committed to a creative practice and would like to join me and others for a bi-weekly Intuitive (FREE) Art Event, click on the link below on Dec.
+28th at 10 am Pacific, 1 pm Eastern time… The meeting will last about an hour each.

 There is no prerequisite to join this art class.
 All you need is a piece of paper, pens or colored pencils, watercolor or gouache paints, brushes, a cup with water, paper towels or rags, and a quiet place for uninterrupted time.
 We will take about an hour altogether.
 Give yourself at least 30 minutes afterward to reflect before getting back to your daily schedule.